Skip to main content

 ADHD diagnoses have increased over time, which is why this myth exists.
 What is important, though, is there are many numbers that make up this story.
 If you remember from the “ADHD facts” section, the disorder was named only 35 years ago.
 Since then, there has been a lot of research that tells us more about ADHD and how it shows up.

 As doctors learn more about ADHD, how it interacts with other disorders and its nuanced side effects, they are better able to confidently diagnose patients.
-Likewise, as undiagnosed individuals start to understand what to look for, they can seek diagnosis quicker.
+Likewise, as undiagnosed individuals start to understand what to look for, they can seek diagnosis quickly.

 People with ADHD are hyper